Serial over Ethernet Solutions

 Understanding the Terminology

-If you want to transmit RS232, RS422 or RS485 data across an IP network, keep reading – you are in the right place.
+If you want to transmit RS232, RS422, or RS485 data across an IP wired or wireless (LTE or WiFi) network, keep reading – you are in the right place.
 The terminology used in this area is broad.
 The purpose of this page is to familiarize you with the terminology and the type of solutions available on the market to meet your needs.

-Everywhere you look for serial to Ethernet solutions you will find references to Terminal Servers, Serial Servers, Device Servers and Console Servers.
+Everywhere you look for these types of solutions you will find references to Terminal Servers, Serial Servers, Device Servers, and Console Servers.
 The most common questions is, ‘What is the difference?’ followed closely by, “Which one do I need?’

 The simple answer – None.
-It is all marketing terminology.
+It is marketing terminology.
 Over the years, the leaders in Serial over Ethernet Solutions have launched out new terminology to try to differentiate themselves from the competition.
 In the end, this marketing strategy has had one result – confusion for you – the customer.
+However, as time has passed, the main differentiator has come down to the hardware platforms.
 To help you navigate this marketing maze, here are the simple differentiators that marketing uses to classify products that all, pretty much, do the same thing.

 Perle has revolutionized the serial over Ethernet market by making the choice of products easy for you.
-We have taken the unique position of making all software features (secure and standard) available across all products in the Terminal Server, Console Server and Device Server classes.
+We have taken the unique position of making all software features available on all IOLAN Terminal Server, Console Server, and Device Server products.
 Perle is the first company that will not make you choose a product based on the software features that you may want or need.
-Every feature is on every product.
-You only need to choose your needed hardware platform to learn more:
+Every software feature is on every product.
+You only need to choose your hardware platform to learn more.